wmnsk/go-gtp/examples/gw-tester/README.md

 ![diagram](./docs/diagram.png)

 It is a burden to use actual UE/eNB/MME just to test S/P-GW, isn't it?
-GW Tester emulates the minimal required behavior of surrounding nodes to perform a quick and simple testing on S/P-GW.
+GW Tester emulates the minimal required behavior of surrounding nodes to perform quick and simple testing on S/P-GW.

 A blog post by the author is available [here](https://wmnsk.com/posts/20200116_gw-tester/) for those who are interested in :)
+_NOTE: Some of the blog post's configurations or codes might be no longer relevant in the current version._

 ## How it works

 ### Authentication

 Nothing!
-Subscribers defined in `enb.yml` file can immediately attach and use the created sessions.
-MME accepts any subscribers without authentication procedure.
+Subscribers defined in the `enb.yml` file can immediately attach and use the created sessions.
+MME accepts any subscribers without an authentication procedure.
-Communication over S1-MME interface is done with protobuf/gRPC instead of S1AP protocol.
+Communication over the S1-MME interface is done with protobuf/gRPC instead of the S1AP protocol.

 ```
 === AD ===